 The Cognitive and Brain Sciences Program is a graduate program within the Department of Psychology that specializes in training students in the neural bases of human behavior, cognition, and perception.
 This research focused graduate program has strong collaborative links with several other departments on campus, including Biology, Medicine, Computer Science; the Graduate Programs in Biomedical Engineering and Neuroscience; and the COBRE-sponsored Center for Integrative Neuroscience.
+The department has also established two new EPSCoR research initiatives, linking research labs with multiple research institutions across the country to study attention and perception.

 The Graduate Program offers programs of study leading to the M.A. and Ph.D. degrees.
 Students are given a strong foundation in current theory and methods and have the opportunity to specialize within a number of substantive areas of research that include: